The Jazz Doof

 First course - a bold, generous opener designed to wake the appetite and set the table rattling.
 This local brass band serves up New Orleans second line in heaping, unapologetic portions.
 Fat brass, snapping snare and rolling sousaphone deliver equal measures of swagger, stomp and swing.

-Second course - the mood shifts, the lights lower.
-ARIA Award-winning saxophonist and composer Jeremy Rose reunites with pianist Novak Manojlovic, drummer Tully Ryan and modular synth artist Ben Carey Jeremy Rose for a set that draws on their critically acclaimed album Infiniti II, a hypnotic exploration into the outer edges of jazz, ambient and electronic music.
+This set draws on Jeremy’s critically acclaimed album Infinity II, a hypnotic exploration into the outer edges of jazz, ambient and electronic music.
 Layered, textured and deeply contemplative, this is contemporary improvised music of the highest order.
-As both band leader and label boss of Earshift Music, Rose has been hailed by the Sydney Morning Herald as a musician transforming the Australian contemporary jazz scene.
 This course rewards the attentive diner.

 SULT Movement